SLYGM/Pixelot/Readme.md

 Scripts in Pixelot are written in a similar way to Unity's MonoBehaviour scripts.
 Each script is a class which extends from a base class in the Pixelot engine.
 The base class provides a number of useful functions which can be overridden to add custom logic to the script.
 To interface with the engine from any script, you can use the `engine` global variable.
 The full documentation for the engine can be found [here](docs/modules.md).

 ### Script Arguments
-Each script can have a number of arguments, which can be accessible through the editor.
-In order to have this functionality, you must add static `arg_names` and `arg_types` arrays, which are `string` and `engine.Types` arrays respectively.
+Each script can have a number of arguments (to the `onCreate`/`constructor`, depending on whether it is an entity script or not), which can be accessible through the editor.
+In order to have this functionality, you must add static `arg_names` and `arg_types` arrays, which are `string` and [`engine.Types`](docs/classes/Types.md) arrays respectively.
 The `arg_names` array contains the names of the arguments, and the `arg_types` array contains the types of the arguments.
 The order of the arguments in each array must match.

+> Note that the arguments are only necessary for objects you wish to create in the editor.
+If you wish to create an object programmatically, you can simply pass the arguments to the [`scene.addEntity`](docs/classes/Scene.md#L48) function, and these can be of **any** type.

 ### Entity Scripts
 Entity scripts are scripts which are attached to entities.
 When creating a new entity, you must select the script that you want to use for that entity.
 Entity scripts must extend from the [`GameObjectBase`](docs/classes/GameObjectBase.md) class.
 The `GameObjectBase` class provides a number of useful functions which can be overridden: